isomerpages/moe-clementipri/_students-info/Student iCON.md

 6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**I get a prompt for me to enter a mobile number verification.**

 **What should I do?**
-·&nbsp;For items 1 to 5, check that the browser is supported by Student iCON by referring to the Operating System / Browser table above.&nbsp;Close the browser and reopen it.
+* For items 1 to 5, check that the browser is supported by Student iCON by referring to the Operating System / Browser table above.&nbsp;Close the browser and reopen it.
 Navigate to&nbsp;[https://workspace.google.com/dashboard](https://workspace.google.com/dashboard)&nbsp;and repeat the logging in procedure.

-·&nbsp;For items 6, enter one of the parent’s / guardian’s handphone number where a one time pin (OTP) will be sent to the number.
+* For items 6, enter one of the parent’s / guardian’s handphone number where a one time pin (OTP) will be sent to the number.
 Key the OTP into the following webpage and the student will be able to login to student iCON.

-·&nbsp;If the above does not work, use&nbsp;Incognito mode&nbsp;on your browser to login.&nbsp;Upon activating&nbsp;Incognito mode, proceed to&nbsp;[https://workspace.google.com/dashboard](https://workspace.google.com/dashboard)&nbsp;and repeat the logging in procedure.
+* If the above does not work, use&nbsp;Incognito mode&nbsp;on your browser to login.&nbsp;Upon activating&nbsp;Incognito mode, proceed to&nbsp;[https://workspace.google.com/dashboard](https://workspace.google.com/dashboard)&nbsp;and repeat the logging in procedure.

-·&nbsp;Please contact the school's General Office at&nbsp;**6779 7449**&nbsp;or send an email to&nbsp;[admin_clementi_ps@moe.edu.sg](mailto:admin_clementi_ps@moe.edu.sg).
+* Please contact the school's General Office at&nbsp;**6779 7449**&nbsp;or send an email to&nbsp;[admin_clementi_ps@moe.edu.sg](mailto:admin_clementi_ps@moe.edu.sg).
 Please note that requests made after 3 pm can only be attended to by the next working day.

 **Operating Hours:** <br>
 Mondays to Fridays: 7.30 a.m. to 3 p.m.